James Whale (presenter): Personal life and death

 In 1971, Whale married Melinda Maxted.
 They had two sons.
-In 2018, Whale announced that Maxted had been diagnosed with stage four lung cancer.
+In 2018, he announced that Maxted had been diagnosed with stage four lung cancer.
 She died on 12 May 2018.
 On 13 May 2021, his 70th birthday, Whale announced his engagement on Twitter, but did not reveal his fiancée's identity.
-In October of that year, Whale married Nadine Lamont-Brown at a ceremony in Tenterden, Kent.
+In October of that year, he married Nadine Lamont-Brown at a ceremony in Tenterden, Kent.

 In 2000, Whale was diagnosed with kidney cancer.
 He had not experienced any symptoms until he noticed blood in his urine, caused by a large tumour on his left kidney.
 He underwent an operation from which he had a 50% chance of survival, and chose not to have chemotherapy afterwards.
 In 2006, he launched the James Whale Fund for Kidney Cancer to fund research and raise awareness of the disease.
 The fund became Kidney Cancer UK in 2016.
-In August 2020 Whale said that his cancer had spread to his spine, brain and lungs.
-In 2024, Whale posted an online video encouraging people to get blood tests for cancer.
+In August 2020, Whale said that his cancer had spread to his spine, brain and lungs.
+In 2024, he posted an online video encouraging people to get blood tests for cancer.

-Whale often spoke of his dyslexia.
+He often spoke of his dyslexia.

 Whale died of cancer on 4 August 2025, aged 74.